 - (a) the geographical scope of H&W’s licenced premises are limited to ensure optimum supervision of the use of its properties;

 - (b) long standing relationships are built with local suppliers and business partners which whom H&W makes clear its expectations of business behaviour;

-- (c) H&W’s preferred point of contact with national or international supply chains is with a UK company or branch and H&W expects these entities to address anti-slavery and human trafficking issues.3.2 H&W has in place systems to encourage the reporting of concerns and the protection of whistle blowers.
+- (c) H&W’s preferred point of contact with national or international supply chains is with a UK company or branch and H&W expects these entities to address anti-slavery and human trafficking issues.

 - H&W’s supply chains include the sourcing of raw materials principally related to the provision of food and drink, some of which are from overseas.